Dexter2099/threat-detection-ai-sim/README.md

 Used to detect suspicious behavior in simulated logs Powered by: React + Flask + PyTorch

-This app mimics a simplified cyber battlefield:
+The aim of the app is to mimic a simplified cyber battlefield:
 - Simulated network telemetry is fed to a backend AI model
 - A PyTorch classifier determines if it's **normal** or **anomalous behavior**
 - A Flask API processes requests and returns threat predictions